 - Sealants can contain harmful chemicals which require proper safety gear

 - The top coatings of wax, oil and pollutants must be removed from the car.
 The protection will simply break down if applied over wax

-- If applied over harmful chemicals, or even squashed insects and other items, the system will seal everything in, causing damage
+- If applied over harmful chemicals, or even squashed insects and other items, the system will seal everything in, potentially causing damage

 - Incorrect application can result in scratches and swirl marks which are then difficult to remove

-When isn’t it worth it?
+When might it not be worth it?

 - Dealers do not always have access to the experienced car care professionals required to apply the system

-- There is no guarantee that the dealers “own-brand” product will be as good quality as the market leaders
+- There is no guarantee that the dealer's 'own-brand' product will be as good quality as the market leaders